ekmett/cadenza/README.md

 * `make run`

-* `java -XX:+UnlockExperimentalVMOptions -XX:+EnableJVMCI -Dtruffle.class.path.append=build/libs/core.jar -jar build/libs/core.jar` seems to run the top level application without polyglot complaining about not having the language installed
+* Once you've built the jar, `java -XX:+UnlockExperimentalVMOptions -XX:+EnableJVMCI -Dtruffle.class.path.append=build/libs/core.jar -jar build/libs/core.jar` seems to run the top level application without polyglot complaining about not having the language installed.
+IntelliJ has different IDEAs about what the arguments should be when you run it in debug more, however.

+* `make component` should install things with `gu`, to make it so this is a viable language we could use in other polyglot repls easily.
+I'm missing some steps, though.
+(Likely I need to rebuild polyglot?)